1Frodox/TicTacToe-Discord-Buttons/README.md

 A Discord TicTacToe game that uses Discord UI buttons as the game field.

-- **Slash Commands**: Players can start a game using simple commands.
+- **Slash Commands**: Players can start a game using a slash-command.
 - **Interactive Buttons**: Players make their moves using Discord buttons.
 - **Timeouts**: Cancels inactive games to conserve bot resources.